Essentials

 A desktop UPS may keep non-laptop machines, cable modem, and backup drive running if the power should flicker.

-I got mine from Amazon Basics and it has worked fine.
+I got mine from Amazon Basics and it has works fine.

 -